When it comes to the narcissist personality disorder, someone would need at least five of the nine criteria to be classed as on the disorder.

 - People-pleasing to manipulate.

-Narcissists treat you well to gain positive attention, so you build them up, praise them, show them gratitude, make them feel special.
+Narcissists treat you well to gain positive attention, so you build them up, praise them, show them gratitude, and make them feel special.

 Gaining sympathetic attention.